alexisechano/alexisechano.github.io/README.md

 # Github Repository: alexisechano.github.io
-just a quick side project I worked on over the summer...my very own website: https://alexisechano.github.io
+A project I have been developing for the past couple of years... https://alexisechano.github.io